ujpm/ujpm/README.md

 - 👋 Hi, I’m @ujpm
-- 👀 I’m interested in learning programming
-- 🌱 I’m currently learning python
+- 👀 A devloper, ai enthusiast and a lab scientist
+- 🌱 i have nowledge on python. js, css and html
+- currently working in projrcts to revolutionalize the healthcare using AI...
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking forward to collaborate...
 - 📫 you can reach me via email "uwizeyimanajp2@gmail.com"

 <!---